1966 FIFA World Cup: Knock-out stages

 All semi-finalists were from Europe.
-The venue of the first semi-final between England and Portugal was changed from Goodison Park in Liverpool to Wembley, due to Wembley's larger capacity.
-This larger capacity was particularly significant during a time when ticket revenue was of crucial importance.
 Bobby Charlton scored both goals in England's win, with Portugal's goal coming from a penalty in the 82nd minute after a handball by Jack Charlton on the goal line.
 The other semi-final also finished 2–1: Franz Beckenbauer scoring the winning goal with a left foot shot from the edge of the area for West Germany as they beat the Soviet Union.

 Portugal went on to beat the Soviet Union 2–1 to take third place.
 Portugal's third place was the best finish by a team making its World Cup debut since 1934.
 It was equalled by Croatia in 1998.